3rd Person Point of View

 The most vital thing is consistency – without it, your story can become a jumbled mess.

-Writing in the third person is a complex, limber and forgiving technique that suits any skill level from beginner to advanced, and can handle the most complex narrative requirements.
+Writing in the third person point of view is a complex, limber and forgiving technique that suits any skill level from beginner to advanced, and can handle the most complex narrative requirements.
 Because of this, it is easy to master relatively quickly, allowing your best ideas to get off the ground with a minimum of fuss.